-- Cardio exercises like aerobics and running that will burn more calories than you need for weight gain.
+- Cardiovascular exercises like aerobics and running that will burn more calories than you need for weight gain.
 Avoid these fat burning exercises, as they are apt for weight loss.

 - Caffeine and alcohol – teenagers may indulge in caffeinated or alcoholic beverages without your knowledge.
 If they do, they will lose weight faster than they gain it.

 - Low-fat or diet sodas – your teen should have at least eight ounces of liquids filled with calories but not fizzy drinks.

 - Low-carb foods are better for weight loss, and not weight gain.

 Healthy weight gain is a disciplined process and should not be rushed.
 Whether it is for your teenage girl or boy, create a plan for gradual and natural weight gain with the help of natural foods rather than supplements.
 Remember that you want to make weight management a habit with your teenagers.